 In Section 5, this paper will model particle diffraction through a single slit using the spherical solution to the Helmholtz Equation which is derived from the Schrödinger equation.
 The spherical solution corresponds to what is called the spherical mode of motion which is appropriate for a point source only.
 This spherical mode can be interpreted as representing the motion of the particle through a slit of infinitesimal width.
 To represent the dynamics with respect to a slit of finite width, the spherical solution will need to be integrated across the width of the slit with respect to some suitable weighting across the slit.
-It will be seen that the required integral is no different in form from the Fresnel-Kirchhoff diffraction integral used in the study of optics if the boundary condition used at the slit is the same as Kirchhoff's boundary condition; and equally the required integral is no different in form from the Rayleigh-Sommerfield diffraction integral (also used in the study of optics) if the boundary conditions used at the slit are the same as the Rayleigh-Sommerfield boundary conditions.
+It will be seen that the required integral is no different in form from the Fresnel-Kirchhoff diffraction integral used in the study of optics if the boundary condition used at the slit is the same as Kirchhoff's boundary condition; and equally the required integral is no different in form from the study of optics) if the boundary conditions.
 The very close resemblance between the integral for particles and the integral for photons (in optics) for solving the Helmholtz Equation explains the wave-like behaviour of particles.
 This solution for diffraction through a slit of finite width corresponds to what is called the intermediate mode, intermediate between the cylindrical mode and the spherical mode.
 The intermediate mode tends to the cylindrical mode as the slit width tends to infinity and tends to the spherical mode as the slit width tends to zero.
 The solution to the diffraction problem with two slits can be simply obtained by evaluating the integral over the appropriate boundary covering the two slits, thus allowing the two intermediate modes corresponding to the two slits to interact with one another to produce the interference pattern (see Section 6).

-5 If it turns out that the particles can be released with the same or nearly the same direction in their velocities in some sophisticated experiment, then this experiment can be used to verify if indeed the probability density distribution given by the suggested mechanism matches the density distribution of particles on the detecting screen.
+5 If it turns out that the particles can be released with the same or nearly the same direction in their velocities in some sophisticated experiment, then this experiment can be used to verify if indeed the the probability density distribution given by the suggested mechanism matches the density distribution of particles on the detecting screen.